Release Date: 4/16/2013

-With the combination of the gyroscope, front-facing camera, and the smart screen you can do things on your phone without even touching it.
+With the combination of the gyroscope, front-facing camera, and smart screen you can do things on your phone without even touching it.
 One feature lets you wave your hand in front of the screen to answer a call, hold the screen with two thumbs and use the gyroscope to look around your pictures, wave your hand in front of the screen to scroll pictures, and various other features.
 One other feature lets you hover your finger above an image to preview it before pressing it.
-Honestly, these features are gimmicks and nothing more than something to show off with in public.
+Honestly, these features are gimmicks and nothing more than something to show off within public.
 The biggest issue is they are a serious battery drain.
-Keeping the FFC and smart screen features on just suck your battery dry in a few short hours.
+Keeping the FFC and smart screen features on just sucks your battery dry in a few short hours.

 A few features here like scrolling pages with the tilt of your head or tilting your screen.
 It doesn’t respond as well as you think and sucks your battery down.
 You can also use Smart Stay which will turn the screen off when you look away, and smart pause which will pause the video when you look away.
 This all keeps your FFC on and will drain your battery in no time as well.

 The Little Things That Matter